 We prepare segment information on the same basis that we review financial information for operational decision-making purposes.
-Currently, our business consists of two operating segments: (i) pipelines and transportation and (ii) wholesale marketing and terminalling.
+Currently, our business consists of three operating segments: (i) pipelines and transportation; (ii) wholesale marketing and terminalling and (iii) investments in pipeline joint ventures.
 Additional segment and financial information is contained in our segment results included in Item 6, Selected Financial Data; Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations; and Note 15, Segment Data, of our consolidated financial statements included in Item 8, Financial Statements and Supplementary Data, of this Annual Report on Form 10-K.

-A summary of our principal assets, as of December 31, 2020, is provided in the table below and in greater detail under the segment that uses such assets.
+A summary of our principal assets, as of December 31, 2021, is provided in the table below and in greater detail under the segment that uses such assets.
 We believe that our assets are adequate for our operations and adequately maintained.

-Our Assets /Facilities

-Terminals 10 light product distribution terminals

-Owned or Leased Pipeline Capacities (in approximate miles):

-niies):

-Crude oil transportation pipelines 400 Refined product pipelines 450

-Crude oil gathering system (1) approximately 900

-Other Logistics Assets/Facilities:

-Gathering system crude oil capacity, intermediate and refined products storage tanks

-Approximately 10.2 million barrels of active shell capacity

-Crude oil storage tanks located at our refineries various capacities located on-site at Delek Holdings' Tyler, El Dorado and Big Spring refineries
+Our Assets /Facilities Terminals 10 light product distribution terminals Owned or Leased Pipeline Capacities (in approximate miles): Crude oil transportation pipelines 400 Refined product pipelines 450 Crude oil gathering system (1) approximately 900 Other Logistics Assets/Facilities: Gathering system crude oil capacity, intermediate and refined products storage tanks Approximately 10.2 million barrels of active shell capacity Crude oil storage tanks located at our refineries various capacities located on-site at Delek Holdings' Tyler, El Dorado and Big Spring refineries Trucking Assets 264 tractors and 353 trailers, which are owned or leased, and used to haul primarily crude oil and other products for related and third parties

+(1) The mileage excludes the Midlands Connector System we are currently managing on behalf of Delek Holdings subject to the terms of the DPG Management Agreement.
+Additionally, in connection with the Decommissioning Project (as defined below under "-Pipelines and Transportation Segment"), we decommissioned approximately 350 miles of gathering lines.
+See "-Pipelines and Transportation Segment" for additional detail.
+These gathering lines are included in this number.